-Noting that a necessary condition for LDD is seed escape from the canopy (Nathan et al. 2002b), equation (6) provides an unambiguous upper limit on the fraction of seeds that can "potentially" undergo or experience LDD as a function of the key dispersal determinants.
+Noting that a necessary condition for LDD is seed escape from the canopy (Nathan et al. 2002a), equation (6) provides an unambiguous upper limit on the fraction of seeds that can "potentially" undergo or experience LDD as a function of the key dispersal determinants.

-In summary, the WALD kernel derived here makes several restrictive assumptions about canopy turbulence, including low turbulent intensity flows, instant attainment of terminal velocity (and thus zero inertia of seed), negligible effects of the correlation of $u_3$ relative to the settling time, in addition to all the simplifications to the classical Thomson (1987) model including Gaussian fluctuations, and the use of Kolmogorov scaling within the inertial subrange to arrive at $b{ij}$ .
-How robust is this kernel to such restrictive assumptions is investigated next, after discussing the kernel parameter estimation from determinants of seed dispersal.
+In summary, the WALD kernel derived here makes several restrictive assumptions about canopy turbulence, including low turbulent intensity flows, instant attainment of terminal velocity (and thus zero inertia of seed), and negligible effects of the correlation of u_3 relative to the settling time, in addition to all the simplifications to the classical Thomson (1987) model, including Gaussian fluctuations, and the use of Kolmogorov scaling within the inertial subrange to arrive at b{ir} .
+How robust this kernel is to such restrictive assumptions is investigated next, after a discussion of kernel parameter estimation from determinants of seed dispersal.